LucasAraujo-got/LucasAraujo-got/README.md

 ## Hello there

-- 🔭 Academic in information systems
+- 🔭 Academic in Information Systems
 - 👨‍🎓 IT technician
-- 🌱 Learning Ruby, Ethical Hacking, Python, JS, HTML and CSS
+- 🌱 Learning Ruby, Python, JS, HTML and CSS
 - 🎮 Gamer enthusiast

 <div align="center">